Victory in Europe Day

-Victory in Europe Day is the day celebrating the formal acceptance by the Allies of World War II of Germany's unconditional surrender of its armed forces on Tuesday, 8 May 1945; it marked the official surrender of all German military operations.
+Victory in Europe Day is the day celebrating the formal acceptance by the Allies of World War II of Nazi Germany's unconditional surrender of its armed forces on Tuesday, 8 May 1945; it marked the official cessation of all German military operations.

-Most former Soviet countries, and some others, celebrate on 9 May, as Germany's unconditional surrender entered into force at 23:01 on 8 May Central European Summer Time; this corresponded with 00:01 on 9 May in Moscow Time.
+Russia and some other countries (including several former Soviet states) celebrate on 9 May, as Germany's unconditional surrender entered into force at 23:01 on 8 May Central European Summer Time; this corresponded with 00:01 on 9 May in Moscow Time.

 Several countries observe public holidays on the day each year, also called Victory Over Fascism Day, Liberation Day, or Victory Day.
-In the UK, it is often abbreviated to VE Day, a term which existed as early as September 1944, in anticipation of victory.
+In the UK, it is often abbreviated to VE Day, a term which was used as early as mid-1944, in anticipation of victory.